DETAILED ACTION

 Regarding claim 9, Eriksson teaches the distal end of the catheter is provided with a handling sleeve (protective sleeve 3) and wherein the handling sleeve is at least partially closer to an upper edge of the peripheral seal than the base of the peripheral seal (Fig. 1 shows at least a portion of sleeve 3 being closer to the upper end of package 2).

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the device of Conway and Eriksson to specifically comprise the protective sleeve of Eriksson.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the device of Conway, Horowitz, and Eriksson to specifically comprise the protective sleeve of Eriksson.
 Doing so would thus comprise the handling sleeve is at least partially closer to an upper edge of the peripheral seal than the base of the peripheral seal (as both Conway and Eriksson teach the distal end of the catheter being closer to the upper edge of the peripheral seal).
 Doing so would be advantageous in protecting the catheter from contamination and also straightening the catheter shaft (¶ 10 of Eriksson).

-Regarding claim 13, the combination of Conway and Eriksson do not explicitly teach the join and peripheral seal being independent.
-However, It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have made the join and peripheral seal independent since it has been held that constructing a formerly integral structure in various elements involves only routine skill in the art.
+Further, It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have made the join and peripheral seal independent since it has been held that constructing a formerly integral structure in various elements involves only routine skill in the art.
 See MPEP 2144.04 (V)(C).
 In the instant case, the join would still perform the same function of directing fluid and dividing the pouch when made separable from the peripheral seal.

 Regarding claim 14, Conway further teaches the channel is open-ended (see annotated Fig. 4 below; the channel leads to other open areas of the pouch).
 Eriksson also teaches the channel being open ended (see annotated Fig. 7 below).